Doxuno

 RENTAL AND PAYMENT

-The Tenant shall pay to the Landlord a monthly rental of ZAR 45 000,00 (ZAR 45 000) exclusive of VAT, plus VAT at 15% (currently ZAR 6 750,00), totalling ZAR 51 750,00 inclusive of VAT per month, in terms of the Value-Added Tax Act 89 of 1991.
+The Tenant shall pay to the Landlord a base monthly rental of ZAR 45 000,00 exclusive of VAT, plus VAT at 15% (currently ZAR 6 750,00), totalling ZAR 51 750,00 inclusive of VAT per month, under the Value-Added Tax Act 89 of 1991.
 Rental is payable in advance on or before the 1st day of each calendar month by electronic funds transfer into the Landlord's nominated bank account.
 Time is of the essence with respect to payment of rental.
-The Tenant shall not be entitled to withhold, defer, or set off any rental or other amount due without the prior written consent of the Landlord.
+The Tenant shall not be entitled to withhold, defer or set off any rental or other amount due without the prior written consent of the Landlord.

 4.